Get Help With Housing

 If your landlord is trying to evict you, stay in your apartment, click here for free legal help, and click here for a guide on additional steps to take.
 Do not move out: only a court can evict you.
 A "notice to quit" from your landlord does not require you to leave, it just starts a court case.

-If you need help paying your rent:
+If you need help paying your rent or mortgage:

 -